dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 Motoko supports user-defined upgrade hooks that run immediately before and after an upgrade.
 These upgrade hooks allow to trigger additional logic on upgrade.
 These hooks are declared as `system` functions with special names, `preugrade` and `postupgrade`.
 Both functions must have type `: () → ()`.

-:::note
+:::danger
-If `preupgrade` raises a trap or reaches the instruction or another computing limit, the upgrade cannot no longer succeed and the canister is stuck with the existing version.
+If `preupgrade` raises a trap or hits the instruction limit or another IC computing limit, the upgrade cannot no longer succeed and the canister is stuck with the existing version.
 :::

-:::note
+:::tip
 `postupgrade` is not needed as the equal effect can be achieved by introducing initializing expressions in the actor, e.g. non-stable let expressions or expression statements.
 :::